camunda-community-hub/infrastructure/README.md

 2. Enter a meaningful commit message, like `chore(terraform): add new repository`
 3. Ensure "Create a **new branch** for this commit and start a pull request" is selected.
 Enter a meaningful branch name.
 4. Click on `Propose Changes`.
-5. Make sure the Pull Request is assigned for review and merged to master.
+5. Assign the Pull Request for review by https://github.com/celanthe

 ![image](https://user-images.githubusercontent.com/175639/113735029-21ec6e80-96fc-11eb-8aa9-8da1473411bf.png)